 5

-Stack the upper rows in a staggered pattern
+Stack the upper rows staggered

 💡 Dodom Expert Tip: